lcphill/Parking-docs/Networking-Terms-Glossary.md

          - loc-RIB: Apply filtering and policies against Adj-RIBs-In, then declare preferred routes (deduction, reduction)
          - Adj-RIBs-Out: selected routes from loc-RIB after applying outbound filtering and policies
       - Metrics such as path and hop count.
+      - As related to messaging (i.e., UPDATE message content): Route detail includes destination prefix, prefix length, AS paths, nexthop, local-preference/acceptance policy.
+UPDATE messages also list destinations to which the router no longer offers connectivity.
+         - Route-maps are used in BGP [messaging] to directly filter IPv4 unicast routes.
+      - BGP neighbors maintain connections by exchanging keepalive, UPDATE, and NOTIFICATION messages.
+         - Internal peers receive route updates without distributing them.
+That is, do not re-advertise IBGP' learned routes (prevent loops)
+         - External peers receive route updates and [re]distribute to internal and external peers.
+That is, communicate EBGP' learned routes to all peers
+      - Static BGP neighbor (manually configured)
+         - May belong to a static peer-group
+         - Static BGP peer-group: configuration as applied to all members of the group (overrides notwithstanding)
+         - CLI: ```neighbor <ip> remote-as <asn>```
+      - Dynamic BGP neighbor
+         - Must belong to a dynamic peer-group, and can only be configured as a group.
+            - Can create a static peer-group using 'neighbor <group-name> peer-group'
+         - Members of a dynamic peer-group cannot be configured individually.
+         - CLI: ```bgp listen range <ip>/24 peer-group <name> remote-as <asn>```
    - BGP-Route-Advertisement / BGP-Route-Announcement (RA):
       - The process of broadcasting BGP-routing-information to neighboring routers.
       - BGP announces: route-prefix and length, along with the corresponding PA (path attributes).